hltcoe/vaporengine/README.md

 restore VaporEngine annotations.
 The annotations will be saved to a TSV file with two columns:

-1. the Pseudoterm ID assigned by the ZRL system
+1. the Pseudoterm ID assigned by the ZR system
 2. the text annotation for this Pseudoterm ID